 Addressing Structural Issues

-Many senior homeowners live in aging homes that require critical repairs such as roof replacements, plumbing updates, and electrical system repairs.
+Many elderly homeowners reside in homes that need major maintenance like new roofs updated plumbing and electrical system repairs.

 Read- Free Roof Replacement Grants For Low Income Seniors Citizens